Newspaper Page Text

 ternes in charge of the colored side

-of the Butler street nsdatution,
+of the Butler .street institution.

-Thursday night a call was sent to|
+Thursday night a call was sent to |

-detective headquarters for assist
+detective headquarters for assist-:

-ance in ferreting a sneak thief
+anee in ferreting a sneak thief

-patient located somewhere in the
+patient located somewhere in the'

-wards who possesses a peculiar
+wards who possesses a peculiar;

-mania for lifting joke magazines
+mama for lifting joke magazines’

-from the white duck coat pockets|
+from the white duck coat pockets,

-At first the condition had been |
+At. first the condition had been

 ignored but now since so many com

-plaints have been turned in, the
+plaints have been turned in. the

 affair has turned into a problem.

-A three-day thorough search be-|
+A three day thorough search be-;

 neath the mattresses in all the

-wards on the part of nurses proved
+wards on' the part of nurses proved

-o be of no avail as the clever
+to lie of no avail as the clever

 theif patient has found a method

-of disposing of his ill-gotten wares
+of disposing of his ill-gotten wares.

 Now patients are beginning to